babashka/babashka.curl/README.md

 This library may end up in [babashka](https://github.com/borkdude/babashka/).
 It can be used as a library, but because we're just getting started, it may be better to just copy the code to your scripts.
-If you need changes to the code, you're welcome to contribute them back into this library.
+Your tweaks are welcome as contributions.

 ## Status